Priyanshu-net/CHATTING_/README.md

 The Real-Time Messaging App is a cross-platform mobile application built using Flutter, which allows users to communicate with each other instantly.
 It leverages Firebase for real-time messaging, user authentication, and data storage.
 The app provides a modern and user-friendly interface, making it easy for users to connect and exchange messages in real-time.

+This project was developed during even semester projects programme organized by the Coding Club at IIT Guwahati.
+The Club provided valuable guidance and mentorship, inspiring the participants to bring this project to life and showcase their skills and creativity

 ## Features

 - Real-Time Messaging: Users can send and receive messages in real-time using Firebase's real-time database.